salimnisar/Tokyo-Olympics-DE-Project/README.md

 ## Workflow

 ## Initial Setup
-1. Create Azure Free Subscription acoount
-2. Create a Resource Group 'tokyo-olympic-data' to house and manage all the Azure resources associated with this project.
-3. Within the created resource group,set up a storage account.
-This is specifically configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
-4. Create a Container inside this storage account to hold the project's data.
-Two directories 'raw-data' and 'transfromed-data' are created to store raw data and transformed data.
+Sign up for an Azure Free Subscription account.Create a new Resource Group named tokyo-olympic-data to centrally manage all Azure resources related to the project.Within this resource group, set up a Storage Account configured to use Azure Data Lake Storage (ADLS) Gen2 features.Inside the Storage Account, create a container to store project data.
+Organize the data using two directories: raw-data for unprocessed files and transformed-data for cleaned and processed files.

   <img src="Images/storage.png">

 ## Data Ingestion using Azure Data Factory